Coalition Tools

 sample-thumb

-Nassau County Youth Development Survey Report 2014-2105
+Nassau County Youth Development Survey (YDS) Report 2014-2105

 This report summarizes findings from the Nassau County Youth Development Survey conducted during the 2014-2015 school year.
 The survey instrument was designed to assess risk and protective factors that predict substance use and other problem behaviors such as delinquency.
 The survey also measures substance use, youth gambling and other problem behaviors.
 In addition, grade groups and gender comparisons often are provided as well.